douglasgreen/outlines/computer_science.md

 ## Chapter 4: Algorithms

-Welcome!
 In our previous chapter, we explored how to organize data using data structures.
 Now, in Chapter 4, we dive into **Algorithms** – the heart of problem-solving in computer science.
 We'll learn what algorithms are, look at some classic examples, understand how to measure their efficiency, and explore powerful techniques for designing them.

 So, what exactly is an algorithm?
 We touched on this before, but let's reinforce it.
 An algorithm is a **clear, step-by-step procedure for solving a specific type of problem**.
 Think of it as a detailed recipe or a blueprint.
 Key characteristics are:
 *   It must be **finite** – it has to eventually stop.